-Tuscan landscaping is often characterized as fairytale-like, and whose profile has been raised in part because it's been featured in films such as Room with a View (1985), Stealing Beauty (1996), and Under the Tuscan Sun (2003), and many others featuring sumptuous gardens that are part of rural villas or grand palazzo estates.
+Tuscan landscaping is often characterized as fairytale-like, and its profile has been raised in part because it's been featured in films such as Room with a View (1985), Stealing Beauty (1996), and Under the Tuscan Sun (2003), and many others, featuring sumptuous gardens that are part of rural villas or grand palazzo estates.
 Thanks to many images shared on social media sites like Instagram and Pinterest, American gardeners have been further inspired to emulate this unique garden style.

 What Is Tuscan Landscaping?

-Tuscan landscaping is known to be some of the most beautiful and distinctive in the world.
+Tuscan landscaping is considered some of the most beautiful and distinctive in the world.
 This style combines formal garden design elements with a rustic sensibility and warm Mediterranean aesthetic.
 While grand formal gardens are seen throughout Europe, Italian gardens are unique for their emphasis on fruits and herbs integrated into the plantings, whether in pots, beds or along stone walls, or, famously, in grape arbors, a staple in Italian garden design.

 The sunny temperate climate of Tuscany means perfect weather for growing grapes, citrus fruits and many nuts and berries, all of which are often seen in gardens large and small.
 Italian wines and cuisine rely upon local crops and some Italian wineries have been in operation for centuries.